algorandfoundation/docs/docs/run-a-node/setup/install.md

 !!! info
     When installing the `rel/beta` release, specify the beta channel `-c beta`

+# Installing the Devtools

+Beginning with the 2.1.5 release, there is now a new package called `algorand-devtools` that contains the developer tools.
+The package contains the following binaries, some of which are new (as of 2.1.5) and some of which have been removed from the `algorand` package to decrease its size:

+- carpenter
+- catchupsrv
+- msgpacktool
+- tealcut
+- tealdbg

+Installing the devtools is simple and no additional entries need to be added for either `apt` or `yum` to be aware of them.
+Simply install the tools as usual via the respective package manager.
+Since the `algorand` package is a dependency of `algorand-devtools` and the two former cannot be older than the latter, one of two possible scenarios will occur upon downloading the devtools:

+- If `algorand` has not been previously installed, it will automatically download it.
+- If `algorand` is installed but older than the devtools, it will automatically upgrade it.

+See the examples below to understand how to install the deb and rpm packages.

 # Installing with Debian
 Nodes have been verified on Ubuntu 18.04.
 Other Debian-based distros should work as well (use apt-get install rather than apt install).